bogdanvuk/rst/examples/paper/source/index.rst

 Fitness calculator
 ------------------

 This module performs the *distribution* matrix and the number of hits calculation as described in `Fitness Evaluation`_ chapter.
-It monitors the output of the DT Classificator which outputs classification for a new instance every clock cycle.
+It monitors the output of the DT Classifier which outputs classification for a new instance every clock cycle.
 Based on the leaf node in which the instance ended up, and the class of the instance, appropriate cell of the *distribution* matrix is incremented.

 The fitness calculator was implemented as an array of calculators, whose each element keeps track of the distribution for the single leaf node.
 The number of calculators is thus equal to the maximum number of leaf nodes supported.
 Each calculator comprises:

 - Memory for keeping track of the class distribution in the node
-- Memory incrementer that updates the memory based on the DT Classificator output
+- Memory incrementer that updates the memory based on the DT Classifier output
 - The *dominant_class* calculator which operates once all the instances have been classified

 Each calculator outputs the number of instances of the dominant class for its leaf node.
 Fitness calculator then sums outputs from all calculators and outputs the sum as the number of hits.
 The number is then stored in the register of the control unit from where it can be read-out by the CPU.